50+ Bollywood Farewell Songs In Hindi

 Director: J.P.
 Dutta

-This 1997 film based on the Battle of Longewala during the Indo-Pak war (1971) is immensely popular due to its brilliant soundtrack instantly evoking a deep sense of patriotism and connection to one’s roots.
+This film, based on the Battle of Longewala during the 1971 India-Pakistan war, is immensely popular due to its brilliant soundtrack, which instantly evokes a deep sense of patriotism and connection to one’s roots.
 Apart from Rathod’s Toh Chaloon, Sandeshe Aate Hain garnered national attention and praise.

 5. Yaadein Yaad Aati Hai (यादें याद आती हैं)